 In 2009 she started the blog, Elizabeth in SLO, where she began chronicling her escapades around SLO County.
 From the regional festivals, to the early sunrise surfers and late evening sunset finales, Elizabeth captured this unique part of the world and shared it with readers from around the globe.

 Her work has appeared in publications such as Sushi and Sake Magazine, VINO Wine Lifestyle Magazine, Information Press, winetimetv.net, and PG&E’s Emergency Planning Calendars.
 Elizabeth's photo, “Cayucos Pier Jump” was selected for the Cayucos Land Conservancy’s 2016 Juried Spring Photography Show.
-One of her Morro Bay sea otter photos will appear on the County of San Luis Obispo's new website in the summer of 2017.
+One of her Morro Bay sea otter photos appears in the County of San Luis Obispo's new website.
+Three of her photos won in professional photography categories at the 2018 California Mid-State Fair.

 She continues to explore California’s Central Coast and other parts of the world, offering glimpses on her photography website, elizabethwhitephotos.com.